BrianLipscombe/power_standz/README.md

 3. Typography

-    All fonts were kept basic for easy readability, except for the logo which was designed in Adobe Photoshop using Charlemagne Std Bold font as well as additional layers for added flare and slight energetic feel.
+    All fonts were kept basic for easy readability, except for the logo which was designed in Adobe Photoshop using Charlemagne Std Bold font as well as additional layers for added flare and subtle glowing energetic feel.

 ## Features